mitdbg/genbase/README.md

 Code:
 -----

-The code for all the above systems is available in this repository.
-Note that the code is not guaranteed to be optimized.
-Please feel free to optimize the code further and submit your results.
+We implemented the benchmark queries in all the systems above and is freely available in this repository.
+We've made efforts to optimize the code but there are certainly ways to do this better, so please feel free to optimize the code further and submit your results.

-The data generator is also available in the data/generator folder.

 Experimental Setup:
 -------------------

-All the code was run on a 4-node cluster with each machine having the following configuration.

-Our setup was: all data sizes X 1, 2, 4-node clusters.
+We ran out benchmark code for all combinations of data sizes and # of nodes (in our case, 1, 2 or 4 nodes).
+Each machine has the following configuration: Intel Xeon E5-2620 processors with 2-sockets of 6 cores each and 48 GB RAM, 6 2-TB disks configured as 3 virtual 4-TB disks (RAID 0).

 Paper:
 ------

-Please read more about this work in our paper.
-The work is currently in submission.
+The work is currently in submission, so a tech report will be made available ASAP.

 Contact:
 --------